mzivic7/endcord/README.md

 ### Features that will not be added
 Following features have significant risk of triggering discords spam filter, and may cause account to be limited or even banned:
-Sending friend request, opening new DM, creating new thread, scriptable command macros, anything paument related.
+Sending friend request, opening new DM, creating new thread, scriptable command macros, anything payment related.

 Therefore they will NOT be implemented in endcord.